gilt/tech-blog/_posts/2018-01-01-sundial-aws-emr-integration.md

 ## Batch processing today

-Every night, the Gilt Aster data warehouse (DW) is locked in order to update it with the latest data coming from the relevant area of the business.
+Every night, the Gilt Aster data warehouse (DW) is locked down in order to update it with the latest data coming from the relevant area of the business.
 During this lock, Extract-Transform-Load ([ETL](https://www.webopedia.com/TERM/E/ETL.html)) suites, or [ELT as we prefer to call it](https://www.ironsidegroup.com/2015/03/01/_ETL_-vs-elt-whats-the-big-difference/), are run.
 When all the jobs complete, the DW gets unlocked and the normal access to Aster is resumed.
 There are a number of client systems relying on the DW, most relevant are BI tools, i.e [Looker](https://looker.com/), and Sundial.
 Sundial in particular is used in personalization for scheduling additional jobs and to build Machine Learning models.
 Since there is no synchronization between Aster and Sundial, occasionally when Aster takes longer to complete, Sundial jobs would fail because of the DW being still locked down or data being stale.